Summer Pruning for Herbs

 Healthy Peppermint Plant

 I find this is the perfect time of year to prune the mints back.
 The intense heat of late summer here in Texas is not kind to mints.
 So, I like to prune off the long growth and dry it for use in iced teas and allow the plant to put on new growth from the roots.
-This practice gives the plants some rest from having to pump so much water out to the ends of the stems during the hottest time of the year.
+This practice gives the plants some rest from having to pump so much water to the ends of the stems during the hottest time of the year.

 You can prune all the way to the ground, if you like.
 They’ll come back beautifully, provided you keep the plants watered.